LITDataScience/python_design_patterns/README.md

 This is one of a solid design principle named after [Barbara Liskov](https://en.wikipedia.org/wiki/Liskov_substitution_principle)

 It states that if you have a base class, you should be able to derive other classes from it.

+### Interface Segregation Principle
+The fourth design principle is: `Interface Segregation Principle(LSP)`

+It states that you don't insert too many methods or elements into an interface [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)